bobshriver/UNR-EcoForecast/labs/intro2R.md

 1. Assign values to "r" and "K"

-2. Create a "Time" vector, just as we did on the spreadsheet (hint: use the `seq()` function).
+2. Create a "Time" vector (hint: use the `seq()` function).
 To make sure this worked, you can copy and paste from the script editor into the R command line, or you can select the line, and go to Edit>Run line or selection.

 3. Create an "N" vector using rep().
 I recommend filling it with zeros or NAs.
 To assign an initial value to `N` at time 1, use `N[1] =` .

 4. (Optional) Create a logistic growth function (use `function()`).
 This will probably be the trickiest 	part of  the program.
 Refer back the section in the first tutorial on creating functions, or ask me for help.

-5. Set up a `for()` loop to step through time, just as we stepped down the Time column on the	spreadsheet.
+5. Set up a `for()` loop to step through time.
 Remember, to reference a particular value in the N vector, you use `N[1]`, or `N[2]`, or (hint!) `N[i-1]` where i might be the loop index.
 You will "call" your logistic growth 	function within this loop.

 6. Graph the results using `plot()`.